NYU-ICL/saliency-guided-image-generation/README.md

 The code and data for training GazeFusion will be released soon, please stay tuned!

 ## Acknowledgements
+We would like to thank [Saining Xie](https://www.sainingxie.com/), [Anyi Rao](https://anyirao.com/), and [Zoya Bylinskii](http://zoyathinks.com/) for fruitful early discussion, and the authors of [Stable Diffusion](https://github.com/CompVis/stable-diffusion), [ControlNet](https://github.com/lllyasviel/ControlNet), [BLIP-2](https://arxiv.org/abs/2301.12597), [EML-Net](https://github.com/SenJia/EML-NET-Saliency), and [Text2Video-Zero](https://github.com/Picsart-AI-Research/Text2Video-Zero) for their great work, based on which GazeFusion was developed.

 ## Citation
-If you find this work useful to your research, please consider citing [BibTeX](Docs/gazefusion.bib):
+If you find this work useful to your research, please consider citing [BibTeX](docs/gazefusion.bib):
 ```bibtex
 @article{zhang2024gazefusion,
   title={GazeFusion: Saliency-guided Image Generation},